Menu

 Every episode, James Kanter weaves together guests, stories and debate into one compelling conversation.
 For this one, he'll be joined by a panel of fellow journalists, each bringing their own perspective, skilled analysis and comment for much needed sense-making - the first of many line-ups that will shift and evolve as the news demands.

-Whether you're a policy wonk, a news junkie, or simply trying to make sense of it's happening around you and the wider world, this is your invitation to be part of something from day one.
+Whether you're a policy wonk, a news junkie, or simply trying to make sense of it's happening around you and the wider world, we invite you to be part of something from day one.
+Join us for the news.
+Stay for the conversation.

 ABOUT THE HOST